Cozmonn/Nadifi-Nadir/README.md

 ## 💻 Projects

 ### **Cloudly | Founder & Developer**
-Developing a platform focusing on healthcare and environmental solutions, utilizing machine learning, cloud technologies, and automation.
+Developing a platform focusing on tech and environmental solutions, utilizing machine learning, cloud technologies, and automation.

+### **Canabis Detection**
+Developed a web application using Landsat 7 and 8 (raster images) to identify cannabis in specific regions.

 ### **Mobile Application for Skin Cancer Detection**
 Developed an app that uses smartphone cameras for early detection of skin cancer with machine learning integration.